-- engineering, procurement and construction for battery energy storage systems and solar; - IT software and consulting; - metering equipment; - industrial parts for generation power stations; - engineering, gas and maintenance services; and - consumables, which includes maintenance, repairs and operating supplies, contracted labour, safety equipment, facility managements and professional services.
+- engineering, procurement and construction for battery energy storage systems and solar; - IT software and consulting; - metering equipment; - industrial parts for generation power stations; - engineering, gas and maintenance services; and - consumables, which includes maintenance, repairs and operating supplies, contracted labour, safety equipment, facilities management and professional services.

 Shell operates in all the countries from which we source goods and services for our Australian operations.
-Based on our contract value, our top suppliers are in Australia, United Kingdom and the United States, followed by Singapore and South Korea.
+Based on our contract value, our top suppliers are in Australia, Singapore and the United States, followed by United Kingdom and South Korea.

-Our procurement team aims to develop and strengthen relationships with suppliers, ensuring they are committed to the Shell Supplier Principles, or to equivalent standards through their own activities and the management of their own suppliers and sub-contractors.
+Our Supply Chain team aims to develop and strengthen relationships with suppliers, ensuring they are committed to the Shell Supplier Principles, or to equivalent standards through their own activities and the management of their own suppliers and sub-contractors.